Incest And One Of The After Effects

 Not a Welcome Addition to the Family

 My mother at twelve and a half years of age was only a child herself.
+I cannot imagine how someone so young could cope in this situation.

 When my adoptive parents took me home for the first time, I was dirty, malnourished and covered in sores.